vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/apperance.md

 The following options control the appearance of the theme, they are only valid when setting directly under the themeConfig, so setting them in each language as no effect.

-In general, you don't need to pay attention to them, they are only provided for a small amount of users with needs.
+In general, you don’t need to pay attention to them, they are only provided for a small amount of users with needs.

 ## pure <Badge text="Root only" type="warning" />